-- 41.1 The company has not revalued its PPE (including ROU asset) and hence disclosure regarding basis of revaluation is not applicable. - 41.2 There is no charge or satisfaction of any charge which is not registered with ROC beyond the statutory period. - 41.3 The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (intermediaries) with the understanding that the intermediary shall:

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries), or

-(b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-41.4 The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (Ultimate Beneficiaries), or

-(b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-- 41.5 No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - 41.6 The company has not granted any loans or advances in the nature of loans to promoters, directors, KMP and the related parties either severally or jointly with any other person which is either repayable on demand or without specifying any terms or period of demand and therefore requirement of disclosure of such loan / advance is not applicable. - 41.7 The company has complied with the number of layers prescribed under clause (87) of section 2 of the act read with companies (restriction on number of layers) rules 2017. - 41.8 Company has not applied any accounting policy retrospectively or has made a restatement of items in Financial Statement or has reclassified items in the Financial Statement.
+- 41.1 The company has not revalued its PPE (including ROU asset) and intangible assets and hence disclosure regarding basis of revaluation is not applicable.
+Company does not have any investment in property. - 41.2 There is no charge or satisfaction of any charge which is not registered with ROC beyond the statutory period. - 41.3 The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (intermediaries) with the understanding that the intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries), or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - 41.4 The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (Ultimate Beneficiaries), or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - 41.5 No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - 41.6 The company has not granted any loans or advances in the nature of loans to promoters, directors, KMP and the related parties either severally or jointly with any other person which is either repayable on demand or without specifying any terms or period of demand and therefore requirement of disclosure of such loan / advance is not applicable.

-- 41.9 The company has not done any transaction with struck off companies during the year and therefore no balance whether payable / receivable / investment in securities or shares of the company held by such struck off companies or any other outstanding exist on the balance sheet date. - 41.10 The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year. - 41.11 The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - 41.12 The Indian Parliament has approved the Code on Social Security, 2020 which would impact the contributions by the company towards Provident Fund and Gratuity.
-The Ministry of Labour and Employment had released draft rules for the Code on Social Security, 2020 on November 13, 2020, and invited suggestions from stakeholders which are under consideration by the Ministry.
-The Company will assess the impact and its evaluation once the subject rules are notified.
-The Company will give appropriate impact in its financial statements in the period in which, the code becomes effective and the related rules to determine the financial impact are published. - 42.
+- 41.7 The company has complied with the number of layers prescribed under clause (87) of section 2 of the act read with companies (restriction on number of layers) rules 2017. - 41.8 Company has not applied any accounting policy retrospectively or has made a restatement of items in Financial Statement or has reclassified items in the Financial Statement. - 41.9 The company has not done any transaction with struck off companies during the year and therefore no balance whether payable / receivable / investment in securities or shares of the company held by such struck off companies or any other outstanding exist on the balance sheet date. - 41.10 The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year. - 41.11 The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - 41.12 There are no Regulatory Deferral Account Balances that need to be disclosed as per Ind AS 114. - 42.
 Previous year figures have been reclassified / regrouped wherever necessary to confirm with those of current year figures.